 When these cells deteriorate more rapidly than normal, fluid will continue to build up and vision will worsen.
 Once cells are lost, they do not grow back, so this condition will continue to progress with time.

-Symptoms of Fuchs' Dystrophy
+What are the Symptoms of Fuchs' Dystrophy?